 Should You Cut Aluminum with a CNC Plasma Cutter?

 A CNC plasma cutter is just one of many tools available to fabricate materials available on the market.
 Some fabrication tools (such as laser or waterjet) may be ideal for fabricating certain materials over others.
-Though in the past plasma cutting may not always be the top choice for fabricating aluminum, today’s modern CNC plasma cutting systems are cost effective and efficient way to cut aluminum.
+Though in the past plasma cutting may not always be the top choice for fabricating aluminum, today’s modern CNC plasma cutting systems are a cost-effective and efficient way to cut aluminum.
 Through education about today’s modern CNC plasma cutters, more and more people are realizing that plasma may be a great choice for fabricating aluminum.

 As The Fabricator points out, there are many common misconceptions about using plasma to fabricate aluminum: